Quantum Thermodynamics of Open Quantum Systems: Nature of Thermal Fluctuations

 The upper bound on the signal-to-noise ratio was tight for the two-qubit model in the strong coupling regime.
-In the weak coupling regime of the two-qubit model and for the single-qubit model for all coupling strengths, the inequality was saturated.
-Further, in the case of the two-qubit model, the Gibbs state found using the Hamiltonian of mean force had a non-zero capacity for doing work, as its coherent ergotropy was non-zero in strong and moderate coupling limits due to the presence of coherence in this state.
-The entropy production for both systems was greater in the strong coupling regime, reducing with decrease in the coupling strength.
-Our results provide insights into the complex behavior of open quantum systems in the context of quantum thermodynamics.
+In the weak coupling regime of the two-qubit model and for the single-qubit model for all coupling strengths, the inequality was saturated, which can be attributed to the diagonal structure of the HMF.
+Further, in the case of the two-qubit model, the effective Gibbs state based on the HMF had a non-zero capacity for doing work, as its coherent ergotropy was non-zero in strong and moderate coupling limits due to the presence of coherence in this state.
+The entropy production for both systems was greater in the strong coupling regime, reducing with the decrease in the coupling strength.
+Our study brings out the impact of non-Markovianity on quantum thermodynamics.
+For instance, the presence of temperature-dependent corrections to the specific heat, the restoration of coherent ergotropy, and deviations in entropy production, all in the strong coupling regime, demonstrate the resurgence of quantum features typically suppressed in the weak coupling regime.
+Thus, thermodynamic quantities can serve as indicators of non-Markovian dynamics in quantum systems.
+These results would be useful for quantum thermal devices, such as quantum batteries, and provide insights into the complex behavior of open quantum systems in the context of quantum thermodynamics.